What is Chamber Music?

 Usually there is a short concert performed by coaches before supper.
 After a break and supper, it is time for freelancing.
 Those who have organized their own groups get their music from the library and head for the room they have reserved.
 Those who have no group organized, but still want to play in the evening, gather around the freelance sign-up sheet for assistance in putting together a freelance group.
 Freelancing ends when the library closes.

 The Sunday schedule may be a little different.
-There is often no coaching and no master classes.
+It may be coached, but there are no master classes.
 The morning session groups meet together and read through and/or work on their assignments.
 The afternoon session works the same way.
 If there is coaching, there will be one all-day session, and likely an optional performance after 4pm.
 The workshop ends Sunday afternoon.
-Back to the top

 CMNC tries to put people together who have approximately the same level of experience and technical and musical skills and then assign one or more pieces which require about this level.
 Since there are as many as three assignments in a workshop, we try to assign different kinds of music, and different people to play with.
 We do best when the workshop directors know you pretty well and know what your skill levels are.
 The job of being a workshop director is rotated among CMNC board members who are experienced chamber musicians.

 Dress informally.
 However, please note that rehearsal rooms are often chilly, so bring a sweater.

 Yes, unless you are a pianist.
 Although there are music stands in some of the rooms we use for rehearsals, that isn't always the case.
 Back to the top